 5. You would not be alone

-If you become a cricket fan and want to share your experience, be aware that more than 2 billion people already consume insects!
-They are mainly found in Asia, Africa and Latin America.
+If you are reluctant to eat crickets, know that more than 2 billion people already consume insects!
 According to a United Nations report entitled Edible insects Future prospects for food and feed security, insects are the future of our food.
-By 2050, the demand for non-animal protein will double.
-So we might as well start now!
+By 2050, we might not be able to sustain the world's current protein diet.
+It would be wise to start exploring other viable protein alternatives!